akshaybahadur21/NQueen/readme.md

 Since then, many mathematicians, including Carl Friedrich Gauss, have worked on both the eight queens puzzle and its generalized n-queens version.
 In 1874, S. Gunther proposed a method using determinants to find solutions.[2]
 J.W.L.
 Glaisher refined Gunther's approach.

 In 1972, Edsger Dijkstra used this problem to illustrate the power of what he called structured programming.
-He published a highly detailed description of a depth-first backtracking algorithm.2
+He published a highly detailed description of a depth-first backtracking algorithm.

 <img src="https://github.com/akshaybahadur21/NQueen/blob/master/nqueen.gif">